General Dental Treatment

 Extractions: Emergency Dental Treatment

-A dental extraction is a procedure to remove a tooth that is causing pain as a result of tooth decay or injury that cannot be fixed with a filling.
+A dental extraction is a procedure to remove a tooth that is causing pain.
+This is usually a result of tooth decay or an injury that cannot be fixed with a filling.
 Dentists will always try to save the natural tooth if possible.

 What to expect during a dental extraction

-Your dentist will make a full examination and take an X-ray of the patients jaw bone to see what is happening below the gum line before proceeding with the treatment.
+Before proceeding with the treatment, your dentist will fully examine and take an X-ray of the jawbone to see what is happening below the gum line.

-If it is determined that an extraction is necessary the dentist will provide an anaesthetic.
-At O’Neill Dental care we use the Wand to deliver anaesthetic without the need for needles.
+If it is determined that an extraction is necessary, the dentist will provide an anaesthetic.
+We use the Wand to deliver anaesthetic (no needles).

-When the patients tooth and surrounding gum area is suitably numb the dentist will carefully loosen the tooth before extracting it.
+When the patient’s tooth and surrounding gum area are suitably numb, the dentist will carefully loosen the tooth before extracting it.

-Afterwards the dentist will clean and disinfect the pocket and close with stitches if necessary.
-You will be given some dental gauze placed over the area the tooth has been removed from and asked to bite down on it for a while.
+Afterwards, the dentist will clean and disinfect the pocket and close it with stitches if necessary.
+You will then need to bite down on some dental gauze for a while.
 This will help to reduce bleeding.

 Your jaw will typically remain a little tender for a day or two.
-Your dentist may provide a prescription to help healing or reduce infection.
+Your dentist may provide a prescription to help heal or reduce infection.

 Dental extraction cost: